| Written by Mark Buzinkay

 Streamlining inefficient procedures

 Procedures that require users to switch among applications are more error-prone and inefficient.
-Integration can simplify business processes; for instance, an RTLS solution is installed to locate assets, and you combine it with an existing material management software.
+Integration can simplify business processes; for instance, an RTLS solution is installed to locate assets, and you combine it with existing material management software.
 With integration, you can access historical data from the RTLS asset-locating application without maintaining different lists.

 Redundant data